 To make you aware of the process and how to minimise the impact on your family we provide the following guidance:

 - There are 13 weeks of school holidays each year in which to take family holidays or other breaks.
 We strongly recommend that you book your holiday during these times to avoid Fixed Penalty Notices being issued.
-These dates can be found on your child’s school website or by speaking to school directly.
+School holiday dates can be found on your child’s school website or by speaking to school directly.

 - In the rare event that you still intend to book leave during term time, you are required to make a written request to your child’s Head Teacher.
 Please include any reasons and complete this as far in advance as possible.
 Requests will be unauthorised, unless deemed to be due to exceptional circumstances.